|

 football stadium and athletics fields were to be on the waterfront,

-views, the increased light, the ability to play a spontaneous game
+Imagine the views, the increased light, the ability to play a

-of frisbee or hoops, and the magnificent sunsets.
-This would have
+spontaneous game of frisbee or hoops, and the magnificent sunsets.

-made our campus perhaps the most impressive in the world, and probably
+This would have made our campus perhaps the most impressive in the

-would have resulted in even greater renown and endowment than Alma
+world, and probably would have resulted in even greater renown and

-the Trustees' decision was not driven by McKim, Mead and White's
+Trustees' decision was not driven by McKim, Mead and White's vision

-vision of an urban university embracing the city, but by dollars.
+of an urban university embracing the city, but by dollars.
+The

-The extra land would have cost about $1 million more, which was
+extra land would have cost about $1 million more, which was quite a

-quite a lot then.
-The entire move to Morningside Heights cost about
+lot then.
+The entire move to Morningside Heights cost about $11

-$11 million, including $7 million for the central campus's real
+million, including $7 million for the central campus's real estate.

-estate.
-An additional 14 percent on real estate and we really could
+An additional 14 percent on real estate and we really could have

 So

-being, if you can get waterfront real estate, especially in NYC,
+lesson being, if you can get waterfront real estate, especially in

 NEW YORK

-Hilary Ballon on her fascinating, cerebrally satisfying exposition,
+commend Hilary Ballon on her fascinating, cerebrally satisfying

-"The Architecture of Columbia: Educational Visions in Conflict
+exposition, "The Architecture of Columbia: Educational Visions in

-A battleground of ideas, mission, relationship to city"
+Conflict – A battleground of ideas, mission, relationship to

-(the title almost, but not quite, says it all) that appeared in
+city" (the title almost, but not quite, says it all) that appeared

 Her